Heartbeat Monitoring

 How Heartbeats Work

-2. Upcron.io generates unique URLs for your heartbeat
+Upcron.io generates unique URLs

-3. Your script calls the appropriate URL when it starts, succeeds, or fails
+Your script calls the appropriate URL

 Creating Your First Heartbeat